hansroh/aquests/README.rst

 =========

 - 0.7.3:

+  - add PATCH method
   - use google public DNS for default
-  -fix early termination in case of single worker
+  - fix early termination in case of single worker

 - 0.7.2: